 If you have multiple x16 slots, then the top x16 slot is the primary x16 slot with 16 lanes is almost always used by the graphics cards.

-If your motherboard has multiple x16 slots, then you need to refer to the manual because some x16 slots are hardwired to only 8 or even just 4 lanes.
+If your motherboard has multiple x16 slots, refer to the manual because some x16 slots are hardwired to only eight or even four lanes.

 x8 PCIe Slot

-X8 PCIe Slot is often found on motherboards designed for dual graphics cards.
-So if you plan to build an NVIDIA SLI system or AMD Crossfire system with two graphics card, then an you will need to have an x8 slot on your board.
+x8 PCIe slot is often found on motherboards designed for dual graphics cards.
+So if you plan to build an NVIDIA SLI system or AMD Crossfire system with two graphics cards,n you will need an x8 slot on your board.

-An x8 slot also has the same physical size an x16 slot, but it has half the lanes.
+An x8 slot also has the same physical size as an x16 slot but has half the lanes.

-GPUs from both AMD and NVIDIA ideally require 16 lanes, however, they can also work on 8 lanes well for the purpose of SLI and Crossfire configuration.
+GPUs from both AMD and NVIDIA ideally require 16 lanes.
+However, they can also work on eight lanes well for SLI and Crossfire configuration.

 More on this in the section below: